Computation Mechanism Behind LLM Position Generalization: Related Work and Background

 \subsection{Self-Attention and Positional Encoding}

 Self-attention is the core design in most modern LLMs for information flow to words from their contexts~\cite{vaswani2017attention}.
 It is also the primary (and often the only) component to inject text position information since the introduction of relative position encoding \cite{su2021roformer, touvron2023llama2, dubey2024llama, openai2023gpt4}, which is the subject of investigation in this work.
-Despite architecture variants, it is generally designed as a Softmax-based weighted average over contextual ``value'' vectors $\{\vv_j| j \leq i \}$ before current position $i$.
+Despite architecture variants, it is generally designed as a Softmax-based weighted average over contextual ``value'' vectors $\{\vv_j| j \leq i \}$ before the current position $i$.
 The average weights $w( \vq_i, \vk_j, i-j)$ are determined by the relevance between the current word's ``query'' vector $\vq_i$, contextual words' ``key'' vectors $\{\vk_j|j\leq i\}$, and their relative position $i-j$.
-The output feature vector for the current token $\boldsymbol{o}_i$ is therefore: .
-In spite of the existence of other choices of function $w(\cdots)$ like Alibi~\cite{press2021train}, the de-facto mainstream choice is RoPE~\cite{su2021roformer}.
+The output feature vector for the current token $\boldsymbol{o}_i$ is therefore:

+Despite the existence of other choices of the function $w(\cdots)$ like Alibi~\cite{press2021train}, the de-facto mainstream choice is RoPE~\cite{su2021roformer}.
 It decomposes $\vq$ and $\vk$ vectors into 2-D tuples and lets them rotate in angle $(i-j)\theta_r$, where each 2-D tuple $r$ has a different rotating ``angular speed'' $\theta_r$.